ShivanshVij/osd62-pm-brk-tisdk/README.md

    picocom -b 115200 /dev/ttyUSB[x]
    ```
 5. Use a USB-C cable to connect the host machine to OSD62-PM-BRK
-6. Bootlogs should appeat on the terminal application
+6. Bootlogs should appear on the terminal application
 7. Board login username: "root".
 No password is set for this user.
 8. Start your application development!